viet34tqc/notebook/technical-terms.md

 How to prevent:

 - Create CSRF token.
+There are two main ways to handle CSRF tokens:

+1. Stateless Approach (No Server-Side Storage)

+- The server does not store the CSRF token.
+- Instead, the token is sent to the client (in a cookie) and the client must send it back in requests.
+- The server just verifies that the token in the request matches the one in the cookie.

+- Pros:
+  - No need for server-side storage, making it scalable for stateless backends.
+  - Works well in load-balanced or distributed systems (since each request is independent).
+- Cons:
+  - If an attacker can steal the CSRF cookie (e.g., via XSS), they can perform CSRF attacks.
+  - Mitigation: Use SameSite cookies, HTTP-only cookies, and secure headers (CSP, CORS, etc.).

+Here is the implementation:

-  - When user request for the first time, server send this CSRF token as a cookie to user.
+  - When the user logs in, the server generates a CSRF token and sends it as a cookie along with the login response.
-  - On the client, get CSRF from cookie and insert CSRF token in the submit form as the hidden input.
-When user send the next request, on server-side, we compare the CSRF token in cookies and in the submitted form (both from client).
-Besides inserting in the submit form, you can also attach the CSRF token in the request header when you submit
+  - If the user is already logged in (e.g., from a previous session) and visits the site again or just refresh the page, they might not go through the login process.
+Then the frontend may need to request a new CSRF token by sending an API call like `GET /csrf-token`.
+The server generates a CSRF token and sends it as a cookie to the user.
+  - On the client side:
+    - The CSRF token is read from the cookie.
+    - It is then included in the request by either:
+      - Inserting it as a hidden input field in a form submission.
+      - Attaching it as a header (e.g., X-CSRF-Token) when making an API request.
+  - When the user submits the next request (e.g., a form submission or API request), the server:
+    - Extracts the CSRF token from the cookie.
+    - Compares it with the token sent in the request (from the form or header).
+      - If they match, the request is allowed.
+      - If they don't match (or are missing), the request is rejected.
-  - If a user is tricked into submitting a request on an attacker's website, the request will fail because the attacker's site cannot generate a valid CSRF token, which will cause the server to invalidate the request.
+  - If a logged in user is tricked into submitting a request on an attacker's website, the request will fail because the attacker's site cannot generate a valid CSRF token, which will cause the server to invalidate the request.
+There is only one risk is that your website got XSS attack, and attacker can access the cookie on your site

+2. Stateful Approach (Server Stores CSRF Tokens) 🔒

+- The server stores the CSRF token in a database, session, or cache (e.g., Redis).
+- The client still sends the CSRF token with requests.
+- The server retrieves the stored token and compares it with the incoming request.

 - Using cookie with `SameSite` flag set to `Lax` or `Strict`
 - USing CSP: `<meta http-equiv="Content-Security-Policy" content="default-src 'self'">`